Greenhouse of the Future with AWS IoT and Intel Edison

 Each movement of the devices was being captured through a three-axis accelerometer and sent over MQTT to the AWS IoT rules engine.
 The IoT rules engine makes it easy for you to use simple SQL statements to query data in real time as it streams and to take action based on the data.
 In our workshop, we queried all of the temperature data and passed the values to an Amazon Kinesis stream.
 Kinesis was set up with an AWS Lambda event that populated the data into Amazon DynamoDB.
 This gave attendees the chance to have hands-on experience with multiple AWS services during the class.
 In the real world, you could simplify this setup because the IoT rules engine integrates seamlessly with a wide range of AWS services.
 For example, you could have the IoT rules engine write directly to Lambda, DynamoDB, and Kinesis at the same time, as shown in the following illustration.

 At the end of the day, attendees had the opportunity for hands-on exposure not only to the physical hardware, but also to many of the AWS services that provide added benefit when used in conjunction with IoT.
 IoT is about more than just collecting data.
 It’s also about being able to analyze data at scale and make intelligent decisions.
-By using the IoT rules engine, you can easily leverage the power of Amazon CloudWatch, Amazon DynamoDB, Amazon OpenSearch Service, Amazon Kinesis, AWS Lambda, Amazon S3, Amazon SNS, Amazon Kinesis Firehose, Amazon SQS, or even republish the message to another MQTT topic.
+By using the IoT rules engine, you can easily leverage the power of Amazon CloudWatch, Amazon DynamoDB, Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), Amazon Kinesis, AWS Lambda, Amazon S3, Amazon SNS, Amazon Kinesis Firehose, Amazon SQS, or even republish the message to another MQTT topic.
 This opens up the opportunity to make smarter decisions and take more advanced actions on your events.

 IoT technology is still in the early stages, but growing fast.
 It’s exciting to see not only the billions of IoT devices coming online, but also how the barrier of entry for building advanced IoT devices has been lowered.
 No longer do people have to worry about how to process enormous volumes of messages emitted from their devices.
 Instead, they can focus on what their device does to save lives, to improve food quality and production, or maybe just to know the right lighting conditions for relaxing on the weekend.